+IV-16.
+The persons listed below, being employees of LMN Industrial Gamma Radiographers engaged in the preparation of packages containing gamma radiography sources for transport, have received the appropriate training that is commensurate with their responsibilities:

+Mr./Ms.(Radiographer)

+Mr./Ms.(Radiographer)

+Mr./Ms.(Radiographer)

+IV-17.
+The training that they have received fulfils the applicable requirements of the competent authority and the policies of LMN Industrial Gamma Radiographers.
+They will be subject to retraining every three years or at an interval specified by the competent authority.

+IV-18.
+The RPP and associated procedures are part of LMN Industrial Gamma Radiographers' management system, and are subject to management system processes, such as document/version control, document review, issuing and review of instructions and procedures and follow-up of non-conformances.

 IV-19.
-The persons listed below, being employees of LMN Industrial Gamma Radiographers engaged in the preparation of packages containing radiopharmaceuticals for transport, have received the appropriate training that is commensurate with their responsibilities:

-Mr./Ms. .....(Radiographer) Mr./Ms. .....(Radiographer) Mr./Ms. .....(Radiographer) IV-20.
-The training that they have received fulfils the applicable requirements of the competent authority and the policies of LMN Industrial Gamma Radiographers.
-They will be subject to retraining every two years.

-IV-21.
-The RPP is part of LMN Industrial Gamma Radiographers' system of management system documents, including the documented policies, objectives and responsibilities of the management, and is subject to all the requirements of the management system for procedures and practices, such as document/ version control, document review, issuing and review of instructions and procedures, follow-up of non-conformances, etc.

-IV-22.
 The RPP, as described in this document, is approved.

-ANNEX V: EXAMPLE OF A RADIATION PROTECTION PROGRAMME FOR THE TRANSPORT OF RADIOACTIVE MATERIAL FOR PUBLIC AUTHORITIES
+ANNEX V: EXAMPLE OF A RADIATION PROTECTION PROGRAMME FOR THE TRANSPORT OF RADIOACTIVE MATERIAL FOR OPERATORS OF PORTS